YangLiu1024/LearnAndShare/JS/basic/basic_knowledge.md

 9. access object property by obj.propname or obj["propname"], access object method by obj.func()
 10. this in function refer to the function owner
 11. js common events in html: onclick, onmouseover, onmouseout, onkeydown, etc...
+12. js array.splice(-1, 1) will delete element from ending